-- a) Certified participants may be eligible for relocation allowances.
-If a participant obtains employment outside their normal commuting area and provides documented proof, relocation allowances provide reimbursement for moving expenses. - b) A totally separated, adversely affected worker covered under a certification may receive a relocation - 351 allowance when:352 (1) It is d - (1) It is determined that there is no reasonable expectancy that the participant can obtain suitable work within their commuting area; or - (2) The participant obtains permanent, full-time suitable work or a bona fide offer of suitable work in - 355 the 356
+- 349 a) Certified participants may be eligible for relocation allowances.
+If a participant obtains employment outside - 350 their normal commuting area and provides documented proof, relocation allowances provide reimbursement for 351 moving expenses. - 352 b) A totally separated, adversely affected worker covered under a certification may receive a relocation 353 allowance when: - (1) It is determined that there is no reasonable expectancy that the participant can obtain suitable work within their commuting area: or - 356 (2) The participant obtains permanent, full-time suitable work or a bona fide offer of suitable work in 357 the - 358

-- area of intended relocation. - c) Participants may receive a relocation allowance for ninety (90) percent of the reasonable and necessary expenses - incurred in transporting the participant and their family and household effects to the area of relocation. - d) The participant may also be eligible for a lump sum equal to three times the participant's average weeklywage; not to exceed a total of \$1,250. - e) The participant must request relocation allowances in writing and in advance of relocation. - f) The participant must file an application for the relocation allowance within 425 days after the date of certification under which the participant is covered or the date of the participant's last total separation from - 365 adversely affected employment, whichever is later; or - 366 g) The participant enrolled in approved training must file an application no later than 182 days after completion367 of such training. - 368 h) Participants must submit receipts for reimbursement. - i) Participants will not use TAA funds to cover the costs of relocation paid by a prospective employer or otherprograms. - j) The case manager will exclude the following items from coverage.
-The participant will assume costs for andpersonally arrange for transportation of: - 373 (1) Items of high intrinsic or sentimental value; - 374 (2) Jewelry, collector's items, etc. - 375 (3) Animals; - 376 (4) Boats or personal watercraft; - 377 (5) Airplanes; - 378 (6) Camping vehicles; - 379 (7) Farming vehicles; - 380 (8) Explosives or dangerous goods; - 381 (9) Outside fuel tanks or similar non-household articles; - 382 (10) Cord wood and building materials; - 383 (11) Perishable food subject to spoilage; and - 384 (12) Mobile/manufactured homes (unless primary residence of employee). - (13) Snowmobiles, quads, golf carts, and other vehicles with two or three wheels may be shipped as household goods; i.e. motorcycles, mopeds, segways, etc. The weight of these vehicles will count against the 18,000-pound limit available for reimbursement.
-A participant must pay 100% of the associated costs for the weight of household goods in excess of the 18,000-pound allowance.
+- area of intended relocation. - c) Participants may receive a relocation allowance for one hundred (100) percent of the reasonable and 359 - 360 necessary expenses incurred in transporting the participant and their family and household effects to the area 361 of relocation. - 362 d) The participant may also be eligible for a lump sum equal to three times the participant's average weekly 363 wage: not to exceed a total of \$1.500. - 364 e) The participant must request relocation allowances in writing and in advance of relocation. - 365 f) The participant must file an application for the relocation allowance within 425 days after the date of - 366 certification under which the participant is covered or the date of the participant's last total separation from 367 adversely affected employment, whichever is later; or - 368 g) The participant enrolled in approved training must file an application no later than 182 days after completion - 369 of such training. - 370 h) Participants must submit receipts for reimbursement. - 371 i) Participants will not use TAA funds to cover the costs of relocation paid by a prospective employer or other 372 programs. - 373 i) The case manager will exclude the following items from coverage.
+The participant will assume costs for and 374 personally arrange for transportation of: - (1) Items of high intrinsic or sentimental value; - 376 (2) Jewelry, collector's items, etc. - 377 (3) Animals; - 378 (4) Boats or personal watercraft; - 379 (5) Airplanes; - 380 (6) Camping vehicles; - 381 (7) Farming vehicles: - 382 (8) Explosives or dangerous goods; - 383 (9) Outside fuel tanks or similar non-household articles; - 384 (10) Cord wood and building materials; - 385 (11) Perishable food subject to spoilage; and - 386 (12) Mobile/manufactured homes (unless primary residence of employee). - 387 (13) Snowmobiles, quads, golf carts, and other vehicles with two or three wheels may be shipped as 388 household goods; i.e. motorcycles, mopeds, segways, etc. The weight of these vehicles will count 389 against the 18,000-pound limit available for reimbursement.
+A participant must pay 100% of the 390 associated costs for the weight of household goods in excess of the 18,000-pound allowance.